-After graduating from the University of Wisconsin-Madison with a bachelor’s degree in Special Education, Ms. Conlin began her teaching career at Brookfield East High School in suburban Milwaukee.
+Lauren was born and raised in Milwaukee, Wisconsin.
+After graduating from the University of Wisconsin-Madison with a bachelor’s degree in Special Education, Lauren began her teaching career at Brookfield East High School in suburban Milwaukee.
 For six years, she used her expertise to the school’s math teams, regularly planning and co-teaching both Algebra and Geometry.

-In her free time, Ms. Conlin enjoys staying active, traveling, eating sushi, and lounging with her two cats, Jax and Jovi.
+In her free time, Lauren enjoys staying active, traveling, eating sushi, and lounging with her two cats, Jax and Jovi.

 What is Your Why?

-I believe that all students deserve supportive and trusting adults who believe in them.
-Growing up, my parents were not always present, so it pushed me to become independent at a young age.
-Because of this experience, every day I work to build long-lasting relationships with students so they feel an authentic sense of purpose and belonging.
+I believe that all students deserve a supportive learning environment with adults who truly care.
+Growing up, school was my safe space and my teachers became the trusting adults in my life.
+Because of this, every day I work to build long-lasting relationships with students so they feel an authentic sense of purpose and belonging.